osuosl/osuosl-pelican/content/donate/donate_faq.rst

 **How is the OSUOSL run?**

-We have four full-time staff members and we employ about twenty students at any given time.
-The full-time staff consists of:
+We have one full-time Director who oversees all activities of the lab and we employ about seven to ten students at any given time.

-- A Director to oversee all activities of the lab
-- A Lead Software Engineer to serve as our lead developer and to oversee work done by our student developers
-- Two Systems Administrator/Architects to design and manage our hosting infrastructure, and to oversee work done by our student system administrators

 The OSUOSL Advisory Council, a group of experts from open source projects and industry, for suggestions and advice on opportunities and direction for the lab.